goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 The first thing to note is that, perhaps not surprisingly, the SSM performs *much* better than the FLOP-matched Transformer.
 Most people expect this because byte sequences are much longer than BPE-token sequences, and the quadratic complexity of Transformers kicks in.

 But as I said earlier, the weakness of Transformers is not (just) about efficiency, but about modeling power.
-And what's notable about this plot (in particular, comparing against global attention) is that **when matching for *data* instead of compute, allowing the Transformer to use many more FLOPs, the SSM still outperforms it substantially**!
+And what's notable about this plot (in particular, focusing on global attention) is that **when matching for *data* instead of compute, allowing the Transformer to use many more FLOPs, the SSM still outperforms it significantly**!

 For contrast: if we compared these models on the *exact same data, but tokenized*<d-footnote>This experiment used sequences of 8k characters, which would be roughly 2k tokens long.</d-footnote>, their perplexity curves would look approximately the same (or the Transformer would be slightly better).
 So keeping the *same models* and the *same data*, but simply untokenizing the inputs, simultaneously **lets the Transformer use much more compute** but also **decreases its performance relative to the SSM**.